 It’s important that you train your new puppy.
-Whilst its extremely tempting to let them get away with everything, when they look at you with puppy dog eyes, you’re not doing them any favours by allowing them to continue to misbehave.
+Whilst it’s extremely tempting to let them get away with everything when they look at you with puppy dog eyes, you’re not doing them any favours by allowing them to continue to misbehave.
 A well-trained, happy dog is a pleasure to have, and a positive training method can ensure you and your pup have a great understanding.

 Training your Puppy – Toilet training

 You cannot know in the early days what problems you may encounter with your puppy.
 Will he be a barker, a chewer, destructive?
-It’s almost impossible to tell initially but it is always worthwhile training different commands such as ‘sit’ and ‘stay’ as this is not only stimulation for your puppy it is also a way to establish the relationship that you are in charge and when he follows your commands he gets praise which pleases him.
-Then if you do come to a time when you face issues the relationship is already established that you are boss, this makes correction training much simpler to do.
+It’s almost impossible to tell initially, but it is always worthwhile training different commands such as ‘sit’ and ‘stay’ as this is not only stimulation for your puppy it is also a way to establish the relationship that you are in charge and when he follows your commands he gets praise which pleases him.
+Then if you do come to a time when you face issues, the relationship is already established that you are boss.
+This makes correction training much simpler to do.

 If you and your pup have a good relationship, he will know you’re the boss and love you for it.

 Below are some related articles we think you may be interested in